TryKatChup/password-similarity-nlp/README.md

 - verifing if edit distance is greater than 5.

 #### Ground truth and prediction
+Ground truth is the ideal result expected and it is used in order to verify how much correct are model prediction.
+The term _prediction_ refers to the model output after the training.
+It is applied to new data when is required to verify an event probability.

+Ground truth depends on the candidate two passwords and the chosen euristhics, while prediction is obtained thanks to `gensim.similarity` function of the trained model (which is based on cosine similarity).
+In case of the `work2keypress` model, it is important to convert the candidate two password in key presses (`w2kp_PRGraph.py`).

 #### Precision and recall
+In order to find out _precision_ and _recall_ it is important to introduce few concepts:
+- **True positives (TP)**: its value increments only if both prediction and ground truth have a strictly positive value.
+- **False positives (FP)**: its value increments only if ground truth value is zero and  if prediction has a strictly positive value.
+- **False negatives (FP)**: its value increments only if ground truth value is strictly positive and if prediction value is zero.

+**Insert formula here**

+### Comparing the results of the models

 ### Graphic representation of words distance
 #### File: `visualize_embeddings.py`